-Whilst I have never visited a location for that reason I always find it fascinating to look back on these locations which can be so peaceful when I visit and try to visualise that for a few weeks/months, on at least one occasion they have been an hectic scene of hundreds of people including world famous stars with masses of equipment going about their business.
-Here’s just a few of those locations for you to enjoy.
+Whilst I have never visited a location for that reason I always find it fascinating to look back on these locations which can be so peaceful when I visit and try to visualise that for a few weeks/months, on at least one occasion they have been a hectic scene of hundreds of people including world-famous stars with masses of equipment going about their business.
+Here are just a few of those locations for you to enjoy.

 It was used as a filming location for the 2011 film The Eagle, with a horse chase scene across the beach.
 The film tells the story of a young Roman officer searching to recover the lost Roman eagle standard of his father’s legion in the northern part of Great Britain.
 The story is based on the Ninth Spanish Legion’s supposed disappearance in Britain.

 Whilst we are on the west coast of Scotland we’ll call in at Castle Stalker.
 Built around 1540 by Duncan Stewart of Appin, it was gifted by him to James IV for use as a hunting lodge.
 It sits at the mouth of Loch Laich (by Loch Linnhe) on a rocky islet known as the Rock of the Cormorants which is also the battle cry of the Stewarts of Appin.

 Kevin Costner’s suspiciously American-sounding Robin Hood may have been a crack shot with a bow, but his navigation skills are a bit off.
 He and his friend Azeem take a pretty strange route from the South Coast to Nottingham with a photogenic detour to Northumberland – nearly 200 miles further north.
 Fans of Roman history will recognise Sycamore Gap, a picturesque tree standing in a hollow next to a section of Hadrian’s Wall, the 1,800-year-old World Heritage Site.

-Finally in South Wales we are at Sgwd Henrhyd.
+Finally, in South Wales, we are at Sgwd Henrhyd.
 It was here that the final scene of the 2012 Dark Knight Rises was shot where it doubled as the entrance for the Batcave.
 This spectacular and beautiful waterfall has an unbroken drop off approximately 90 ft.
 It is the highest waterfall in the Brecon Beacons National Park.